mhouser42/bgg_scrape/README.md

 # bgg_scrape
-A webscraper for BoardGameGeek's game rankings.
+A webscraper and for BoardGameGeek's game rankings.
+Included is a 2017 dataset for comparative analysis.